patrikhermansson/hann/README.md

 #### Supported Distances

 The HNSW index supports the use of Euclidean, squared Euclidean, Manhattan, and cosine distances.
-If cosine distance is used, the vectors are normalized on read (before they are used in the index or for search).
+If cosine distance is used, the vectors are normalized (L2-normalization) both at insertion and at query time.
 Note that squared Euclidean distance is slightly faster to compute than Euclidean distance and gives the same order of closest vectors as Euclidean distance.
-It can be used in place of Euclidean distance if only the order of closest vectors to query vector is needed, not the actual distances.
+It can be used in place of Euclidean distance if only the order of closest vectors to the query vector is needed, not the actual distances.

 The PQIVF and RPT indexes support Euclidean distance only.